 Over the past century, the role of females in the military have increased to the point where women are now taking part in combat.
 Female members of the military are now considered to be equal to their male counterparts, as they can now fully engage in combat-connected events.
 The female population in the military has embraced their new role in combat; indeed, women veterans have increased their position in today's key combat situation that has allowed them to protect and defend the constitution of the United States in a different capacity than before.

 While the number of women raising their hand to swear into the service has steadily increased over time, many female veterans have experienced some problematic setbacks regarding adapting and reconnecting into society after their service commitment is complete.
 In connection with the long-term effects of PTSD, have posed quite the enduring impact on the mental and physical aspects of these female veterans’ and their lives.
 The aftermath of war and combat has made it quite challenging for many female veterans, even though the Transition Assistance Program (TAP) that was implemented by Congress in the early 1990s is structured to support the veteran community as they transition to the civilian world (Cloud, 2012).
 Even with the TAP program, there is still not a suitable program that can fully assist female military veterans with the transition process to civilian society.
-The recent developments of these new roles have been a key contribution in how these female veterans create their new identity that will allow them to support and defend the US in their own way.
-The ongoing battles and modern war- conflict have become more of a pressing topic for many female veterans where they are suffering from issues developed from their participation in war or other singular style of fighting.

 Female veterans have been labeled as a minority within the Armed Service, even though some female veterans have fully engaged in combat-related mission.
 This makes their transition process back into the modern world quite challenging, as most of the research in this area has primarily focused on the difficulties that male veterans experience.
 The limited body of literature that focuses on female veterans suggests that many female veterans are struggling with mental and physical health conditions such as PTSD (DeLucia, 2016; Dichter et al., 2017; Hoge et al., 2004; Tanielian & Jaycox, 2008; Painter, et al., 2018; Yalch et al., 2018) as they transition from the military back into society.
 What is missing from this body of knowledge is an examination of what will help female veterans who are transitioning from the military to veteran status that will assist them in adapting into their new role as a civilian (Robertson & Bott, 2013) as they cope with the effects of PTSD.